Investigadora asociada, LSE

 Datos de contacto

-Dr Sabine Selchow is Research Associate at the Civil Society and Human Security Research Unit, Department of International Development, London School of Economics (LSE) and Senior Research Associate at the Institute for Global Proseprity at University College London (UCL).
+Dr Sabine Selchow is Research Fellow at the University of Sydney, Research Associate at the Civil Society and Human Security Research Unit, London School of Economics (LSE) and Senior Research Associate at the Institute for Global Prosperity at University College London (UCL).

 From 2011-2016 she was in charge of the 'Culture/s'-research componet of the ERC-funded project "Security in Transition" (grant holder: Prof Mary Kaldor) at LSE.
 From 2013-2016 she was also Fellow in the ERC-funded project "Methodological Cosmopolitanism" (grant holder: Prof Ulrich Beck) at the Institute of Sociology, Ludwig-Maximilians-Universitaet, Munich, Germany.